-- Amounts for excess wear-and-tear and mileage (if applicable)
+- Costs for excess wear and tear and excess mileage (if applicable)

-- The costs of resale (such as cleaning), if the lessor decides to sell it after the repossession.
+- If the lessor decides to sell it after the repossession.
 (Once the lessor repossesses the car, it will usually sell it through a private sale or public auction.)

-- The deficiency of the car on resale.
-This is when the finance company sells the vehicle but the sale price does not meet the amount needed to satisfy your lease.
+- Deficiency of the car on resale.
+This is when the Finance House sells the vehicle but the sale price does not meet the amount needed to satisfy your lease.
 In this instance, you will be required to pay the difference.

-In most cases, the finance company will send an invoice highlighting the deficiency amount for you to pay.
-If this remains unpaid then the finance company can direct the case to a third-party collection agency.
+In most cases, the Finance House will send an invoice highlighting the amount you need to pay, also referred to as the deficiency.
+If the deficiency remains unpaid, then the Finance House can direct the case to a third-party collection agency.
 Should a collection agency be instructed then the fees can soon mount up and become astronomical.

-If you do not pay the deficiency then the finance company can file a court judgement.
+If you do not pay the deficiency then the Finance House can file a court judgement.
 The court can order the money to be paid directly from your salary or seize your bank account.
-If you can, it is best to enter into a voluntary agreement with your finance company or opt for voluntary termination.
+If you can, it is best to enter into a voluntary agreement with your finance company or opt for Voluntary Termination.